-You have done your homework and find that you need $50,000 to buy a coffee stand franchise.
-You don’t have that kind of cash on-hand, but have $100,000 in a qualified retirement account and start to explore the most cost-effective way to access the $50,000 you need.
-Your options are as follows:
+Greg needs $50,000 to buy a coffee stand franchise.
+He doesn’t have that much cash on-hand, but he does have $100,000 in a qualified retirement account.
+Greg’s options are as follows:

-401(k) Business Financing – Due to the complexity of the ROBS structure, you’ll be working with a ROBS provider, who will charge a setup fee.
-Depending on the quality of provider, the fee will vary from $3,000 – $5,000.
-If you decide to work with a more experienced provider, you’ll be on the higher end of that range.
-Considering you only need $50,000, you would be paying an additional 10 percent of your funding amount to access those funds.
+401(k) Business Financing Because of the complexity of the ROBS structure, Greg would be working with a ROBS provider.
+The ROBS provider will charge a setup fee.
+Depending on the quality of the provider, the fee can vary from $3,000 to $5,000.
+If Greg decides to work with a more experienced provider, he’ll be on the higher end of that range.
+Considering he only needs $50,000, Greg would be paying an extra 10 percent of his funding amount to access the funds.

-Taking a Distribution – To avoid working with a third party provider, but still access the $50,000, you may consider taking the distribution.
-The year the funds are withdrawn, you will be required to claim that $50,000 as income and pay taxes on that amount.
-The percent you will pay depends on your tax bracket, but for this scenario you would be required to pay 30 percent.
-Additionally, if you aren’t 59 ½ you would have to pay an extra 10 percent penalty.
-After taxes and penalties to access that $50,000 you would end up paying $20,000 (40 percent) in taxes.
+Taking a Distribution To avoid working with a third-party provider, but still access the $50,000, Greg considers taking A distribution.
+The year the funds are withdrawn, he’ll be required to claim that $50,000 as income and pay taxes on that amount.
+The percent he’ll pay depends on his tax bracket, but let’s say Greg would be required to pay 30 percent.
+Additionally, if Greg isn’t 59 and a half years old, he’ll have to pay an extra 10 percent penalty.
+After taxes and penalties, to access that $50,000, Greg would end up paying $20,000 (40 percent) in taxes.

-Taking a Loan – You contact the custodian of your retirement account to inquire about taking a loan against it.
-The investment firm lets you know that you can only borrow up to 50 percent of the total value of your 401(k) account, $50,000.
-The terms of the the loan will be executed at a five percent interest rate paid over five years.
-To access the $50,000, you would be taking on a monthly payment of $943 for five years.
+Taking a Loan Greg contacts the custodian of his retirement account to learn about taking a loan against it.
+The investment firm tells Greg that he can only borrow up to 50 percent of the total value of his 401(k) account, $50,000.
+The terms of the loan will be executed at a five percent interest rate paid over five years.
+To access the $50,000, Greg would be taking on a monthly payment of $943 for five years.

-From a pure cost of capital perspective in this example, it would make more sense to take a loan, as it would only cost you 5 percent.
-There are scenarios where if you took a massive loss in your retirement account that year, taking the distribution wouldn’t result in additional tax burden.
+From a pure cost of capital perspective in this example, it would make more sense for Greg to take a loan since it would only cost him five percent.
+There are scenarios where if Greg took a massive loss in his retirement account that year, taking the distribution wouldn’t result in additional tax burden.

-This get back to what we mentioned earlier, every scenario is different and each option has pro’s and con’s, but a good rule of thumb is that if you need $50,000 or less you should explore what taking a distribution or a loan looks like for your scenario before committing to ROBS.
+As you can see, every scenario is different.
+Each option has pros and cons.
+A good rule of thumb is that if you need $50,000 or less, you should explore what taking a distribution or a loan is like in your scenario before committing to ROBS.

 Using ROBS as a Down Payment for Seller Financing or SBA Loans

 ROBS provides an alternative way to manage a down payment on a larger business loan.
-While ROBS has many stand-alone benefits, like tax- deferred savings and debt-free financing, it can also be combined with other funding methods to increase buying power.
+While ROBS has many stand-alone benefits, like tax-deferredd savings and debt-free financing, it can also be combined with other funding methods to increase buying power.

 How ROBS and SBA Work Together

-When ROBS is used in combination with an SBA loan, it allows entrepreneurs to use their retirement funds for the down payment on a loan.
-This preserves the business owner’s personal savings for later use and gives lenders the proof they need to know the borrower can make the ongoing repayments.
-It’s also a great option for those who can’t afford or don’t want to pay their down payment out-of-pocket.
+Using ROBS in combination with an SBA loan lets entrepreneurs use their retirement funds for the down payment on a loan.
+The combination preserves your savings for later use and gives lenders the proof they need to know the borrower can make ongoing repayments.
+It’s also a great option for those who can’t afford to or don’t want to pay their down payment out-of-pocket.